gaultier/blog/how_to_rewrite_a_cpp_codebase_successfully.md

 }
 ```

-If you're lucky, `cargo test` would fail at the last assertion saying that the value is not what we expected, but in my case it passed every time, and so the bug was undetected for a while.
+If you're lucky, `cargo test` would fail at the last assertion saying that the value is not what we expected, but in my case it passed every time, and so the bug stayed undetected for a while.
 That's because we unknowingly introduced undefined behavior, and as such, how or if it manifests is impossible to tell.

 Let's run the test with Miri: